 You can certainly travel on an airplane before your little one turns two.
 But your trip likely won't be as pleasant compared to if you wait.

 Instead, your mission should be to try and convince the grandparents and other loved ones to come visit you.
 With most grandparents now fully vaccinated, this should be easier than before.
-However, many are still waiting due to the variants.

 Waiting Until Age Five And Older To Travel With Kids